stfxecutables/df-analyze/README.md

 #### Overriding Spreadsheet Options

-When spreadsheet and CLI options conflict, the `df-analyze` will prefer the CLI args.
+When spreadsheet and CLI options conflict, then `df-analyze` will prefer the CLI args.
 This allows a base spreadsheet to be setup, and for minor analysis variants to be performed without requiring copies of the formatted data file.
 So for example: